theonedev/tod/readme.md

 tod exec -project <project url> -token <access token> -workdir <git working directory of the project> -param <name1>=<value1> -param <name2>=<value2> <job name>
 ```

+If option `-workdir` is not specified, it will default to current directory.
+Other options are required if not already defined in config file (more on this later).

 Upon running the command, the terminal will display live log of the job, and you may press ctrl-c to terminate the command and the job will also be cancelled.

 **IMPORTANT:** If OneDev is running behind Nginx, make sure to configure Nginx to add a location directive for OneDev to disable http buffering like below to show log in time: